ArunShresthaa/MyMemoryAI/readme.md

 # MyMemoryAI Chrome Extension

-**MyMemoryAI** is a Chrome extension that allows you to memorize selected text from any website and interact with the remembered memories through an interactive chatbot.
+**MyMemoryAI** is a Chrome extension that allows you to remember selected text from any website and interact with the remembered memories through an interactive chatbot.

 ## Features